Website of the Payap Language Software Development Group

 Payap Language Software Development Group (PALASO) is part of the Linguistics Institute at Payap University in Chiangmai Thailand.
 The Linguistics Institute is a partnership between Payap University and SIL International with the mandate to serve the language communities of Southeast Asia through linguistic research and language development.
 The Palaso Group develops new software to aid linguistic research and language development.

-Current Palaso developers are Cambell Prince, Tim Armstrong, Chris Hirt, and John Hatton (who works with Palaso from Papua New Guinea).
+Current Palaso developers are Cambell Prince, Chris Hirt, Robin Munn, Ira Hopkinson and John Hatton (who works with Palaso from Papua New Guinea).

 Current projects include: